Barn swallow

-The barn swallow (Hirundo rustica) is the most widespread species of swallow in the world.
-It appears to have the largest natural distribution of any of the world's passerines, ranging over 251 million square kilometres globally.
+The barn swallow (Hirundo rustica) is the most widespread species of swallow in the world, occurring on all continents, with vagrants reported even in Antarctica.
 It is a distinctive passerine bird with blue upperparts and a long, deeply forked tail.
-It is found in Europe, Asia, Africa and the Americas.
-In Anglophone Europe it is just called the swallow; in northern Europe it is the only common species called a "swallow" rather than a "martin".
+In Anglophone Europe, it is just called the swallow; in northern Europe, it is the only member of family Hirundinidae called a "swallow" rather than a "martin".

 There are six subspecies of barn swallow, which breed across the Northern Hemisphere.
-Four are strongly migratory, and their wintering grounds cover much of the Southern Hemisphere as far south as central Argentina, the Cape Province of South Africa, and northern Australia.
-Its huge range means that the barn swallow is not endangered, although there may be local population declines due to specific threats.
+Two subspecies, (H. r. savignii and H. r. transitiva) have fairly restricted ranges in the Nile valley and eastern Mediterranean, respectively.
+The other four are more widespread, with winter ranges covering much of the Southern Hemisphere.

-The barn swallow is a bird of open country that normally uses man-made structures to breed and consequently has spread with human expansion.
+The barn swallow is a bird of open country that normally nests in man-made structures and consequently has spread with human expansion.
 It builds a cup nest from mud pellets in barns or similar structures and feeds on insects caught in flight.
 This species lives in close association with humans, and its insect-eating habits mean that it is tolerated by humans; this acceptance was reinforced in the past by superstitions regarding the bird and its nest.
 There are frequent cultural references to the barn swallow in literary and religious works due to both its living in close proximity to humans and its annual migration.
 The barn swallow is the national bird of Austria and Estonia.